SERVICE DESIGN NEW PRODUCT DEVELOPMENT

 Sally had never attempted anything this ambitious.
 The concept was somewhat experimental; there was nothing else in the beauty retail space quite like it.
 Unlike competitors who offered in-store consultations for a fee with limited availability, Sally would be offering a personalized, high-quality service accessible to anyone, anywhere for free.
 This was an excellent opportunity to differentiate themselves in the world of hair color and provide a unique value proposition to their customers.

 The primary challenge would be scaling this promising test concept into a robust digital platform.
-There was little to no existing digital infrastructure for some of the more ambitious features; I knew going in that I'd be working around shifting technical requirements and potentially budget constraints.
+There was little to no existing digital infrastructure for some of the more ambitious features; I knew going in that I'd be working around shifting technical requirements and potential budget constraints.

 Discovery & Research